Hidden Conflicts in Neural Networks and Their Implications for Explainability: CAFE Properties and Proofs

 Intuitively, the completeness property states that the attribution method should exactly account for all the changes to the model output as a result of the model input or the differences between the current input and the reference input.
 For CAFE, we wish to show the following proposition:

-\begin{proposition} CAFE satisfies the completeness property for any choice of the constants $c^{(n)}$ for the individual layers, provided that the negative feature attribution scores $\scoresmat^\negs$ are considered to be negative when summing the scores and that $\model_{\reference}(\refinputvec)$ is considered as the baseline output. \end{proposition}
+\begin{proposition} CAFE satisfies the completeness property for any choice of the constant $\cancelconst{}$, provided that the negative attribution scores $\scoresvec^\negs$ and $\scorebias^\negs$ are considered to be negative when summing the scores and that $\model_{\reference}(\refinputvec)$ is considered as the baseline output. \end{proposition}

 As previously with linearity, our proposition needs to specify the handling of the two different kinds of scores returned by CAFE, as the original property was formulated for attribution methods only computing a single score.
 Similarly, since CAFE additionally captures the effects of the biases, we adjust the proposition to consider the reference output from a model without such biases $\model_{\reference}$.
+The proof of Proposition \ref{prop:cafe-completeness} is given in Proof \ref{proof:cafe-completeness}.